H. L. Hunt: Politics

+Hunt strongly opposed Kennedy's policy of rapprochement with the USSR.
+In July 1963, in reference to the negotiations of what would culminate in the Nuclear Test Ban Treaty, he stated, "The U.S. may be negotiating its early demise at the nuclear test-ban conference in Moscow."
+With regard to the Arms Control and Disarmament Act of 1961, Hunt said, "If the disarmament authorized by this law were put into effect there may be no Air Force Academy, no West Point, no Annapolis, no private firearms—no defense!".
+He was a critic of the United Nations, which was for him as bad "as it could possibly be" and advocated withdrawal from the organization unless the United States was given "a greater vote in the General Assembly than small heathen nations".
+In 1964 he supported the Republican Barry Goldwater for president.
+Previously he had contributed $3000 for his senatorial run in 1952.
+In 1965, Hunt encouraged Alabama Gov. George C. Wallace, a white supremacist, to use the scheme of running his wife, Lurleen Wallace, for election as governor in a bold effort to evade the state's constitutional rule that a governor could not succeed himself.

-Multiple sources, including American civil rights icon Malcolm X, implicate Hunt as a lifelong racist who provided major financial assistance to several far-right organizations, such as the Minutemen and the John Birch Society.
+Multiple sources, including American civil rights leader Malcolm X, implicate Hunt as a lifelong racist who provided major financial assistance to several far-right organizations, such as the Minutemen and the John Birch Society.
 Hunt considered African Americans a political threat and made this clear in his radio interviews and broadcasts.
 One of Hunt's chief allies, Allen Zoll, said that since 1936 Hunt advocated deporting all African Americans to Africa.
 For this reason, Hunt supplied Nation of Islam leader Elijah Muhammad continuous financial support due to the latter's belief in racial separation from whites.
-Hunt was an attendee of the meetings of the 'Christian Anti-Communism Crusade', a founder of the 'International Committee for the Defense of Christian Culture', and a funder of Billy James Hargis's 'Christian Crusade'.
+Hunt attended meetings of the Christian Anti-Communism Crusade, co-founded the International Committee for the Defense of Christian Culture, and funded Billy James Hargis's Christian Crusade.

-Hunt strongly opposed Kennedy's policy of reproachment with the USSR.
-In July 1963, in reference to the negotiations of what would culminate in the Nuclear Test Ban Treaty, he stated that "The U.S. may be negotiating its early demise at the nuclear test-ban conference in Moscow."
-With regards to the Arms Control and Disarmament Act of 1961, he claimed "If the disarmament authorized by this law were put into effect there may be no Air Force Academy, no West Point, no Annapolis, no private firearms—no defense!".

-In 1964 he supported the Republican Barry Goldwater for president.
-Previously he had contributed $3000 for his senatorial run in 1952.
-In 1965, Hunt encouraged Alabama Gov. George C. Wallace, a white supremacist, to use the scheme of running his wife, Lurleen Wallace, for election as governor in a bold effort to evade the state's constitutional rule that a governor could not succeed himself.